sindresorhus/get-windows/readme.md

 ## Operating system support

-It works with MacOS, Linux and Windows (tested in Windows 7 and above).
+It works with macOS, Linux and Windows 7+.

 **Note**: In Windows, there's no notion of a "Window ID".
 So, when used in Windows, it returns `-1` in the `id` property of the object.